-This assay is intended for use with samples such as Plasma and Serum.
+This assay is intended for use with samples such as [Target Species] [Sample Types].
 The sample collection protocols below have been provided for your reference.

 Breast Milk - Centrifuge samples for 20 minutes at 1000×g to remove particulates.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Cell Lysates - Collect and pellet the cells by centrifugation and remove the supernatant.
 Wash the cells 3 times with PBS then resuspend in PBS.
 Lyse the cells by ultrasonication 4 times.
 Alternatively freeze the cells to -20°C and thaw to room temperature 3 times.
 Centrifuge at 1500×g for 10 minutes at 2 - 8°C to remove cellular debris.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Erythrocyte Lysates - Centrifuge whole blood for 20 minutes at 1000×g to pellet the cells and remove the supernatant.
 Wash the cells 3 times with PBS then resuspend in PBS.
 Freeze (-20°C)/thaw (room temperature) the cells 3 times.
 Centrifuge at 5,000×g for 10 minutes at 2-8°C to remove cellular debris.
 Collect the supernatant for assaying.
-Erythrocyte lysates must be diluted with Standard Diluent before running.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.
+Erythrocyte lysates must be diluted with Sample Diluent before running.

 Plasma - Collect plasma using EDTA or heparin as an anticoagulant.
 Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Platelet-Poor Plasma - Collect plasma using EDTA as an anticoagulant.
 Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
 It is recommended that samples should be centrifuged for 10 minutes at 10,000×g for complete platelet removal.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Sperm and Seminal Plasma - Allow semen to liquefy at room temperature or 37°C. After liquefaction, centrifuge at 2,000×g for 10-15 minutes.
 Collect seminal plasma supernatant for assaying.
 Wash the precipitated protein 3 times with PBS then resuspend in PBS.
 Lyse the cells by ultrasonication then centrifuge at 2,000×g for 10-15 minutes.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

-Serum - Use a serum separator tube and allow samples to clot for 2 hours at room temperature or overnight at 4°C before centrifugation for 20 minutes at approximately 1000×g.
+Serum - Use a serum separator tube and allow samples to clot for 2 hours at room temperature or overnight at 4°C before centrifugation for

+20 minutes at approximately 1000×g.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Tissue Homogenates - Because preparation methods for tissue homogenates vary depending upon tissue type, users should research tissue specific conditions independently.
 The following is one example only.
 Rinse tissues in PBS to remove excess blood and weigh before homogenization.
 Finely mince tissues and homogenize them in 5-10mL of PBSwith a glass homogenizer on ice.
 Lyse the cells by ultrasonication or freeze (-20°C)/thaw (room temperature) 3 times.
 Centrifuge homogenate at 5000×g for 5 minutes.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Urine - Aseptically collect the first urine of the day (mid-stream), voided directly into a sterile container.
 Centrifuge to remove particulate matter and collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

 Cell culture supernatants, cerebrospinal, follicular, and lung lavage fluids, saliva, sweat, tears, and other biological fluids - Centrifuge samples for 20 minutes at 1000×g to remove particulates.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
-Avoid repeated freeze-thaw cycles.

-^{ 1}xPBS (0.02mol/L pH7.0-7.2)
+1xPBS (0.02mol/L pH7.0-7.2)